tracee/tracee.github.io/docs/slides/slides.md

 You have: A bunch of log files on many™ machines.

-You hopefully have: A central place where you aggregate your logs.
+You maybe have: A central place where you aggregate your logs.

 Each log statement has a logging-context.